Research by road safety charity Brake found that one in five drivers admit to driving the morning after they drank a lot the night before1.

 “The amount of alcohol in your bloodstream depends on three things,” says Dr Paul Wallace, Drinkaware's Chief Medical Adviser.
 “The amount you take in, over what period of time and the speed at which your body gets rid of it.”

 In general, alcohol is removed from the blood at the rate of about one unit an hour.
 But this varies from person to person.
 It can depend on your size and gender, as men tend to process alcohol quicker than women; how much food you’ve eaten; the state of your liver, and your metabolism (how quickly or slowly your body turns food into energy).
+The best advice, if you don't want to put yourself and others in danger, and break the law, is to avoid alcohol altogether the night before you have to drive.

 There’s a mixture of mechanisms at work when your body processes alcohol, mainly enzymes in your liver doing their job of breaking down alcohol.
 This process can take longer if your liver is damaged or not working normally.